neo4j-contrib/py2neo/book/data.rst

 Details of these operations are covered in the sections on :ref:`subgraphs` and :ref:`walkable_types`.

-:class:`.DataList` objects
+:class:`.Table` objects
 ==========================

-.. autoclass:: py2neo.data.DataList
+.. autoclass:: py2neo.data.Table
    :members: